 Prohibition on ex parte communications

 The U.S. Department of Labor, Office of Administrative Law Judges (OALJ) is an administrative court.
-Accordingly, it is important to be aware that improper ex parte communication with the Office of Administrative Law Judges is prohibited by statute and regulation.
+Improper ex parte communication with the Office of Administrative Law Judges is prohibited by statute and regulation.
 If you make an improper ex parte communication with this office, including messages sent by email, we are required to put that communication on the public record.
 See 5 U.S.C.
 557(d)(1)(C); 29 C.F.R. § 18.14.

 As an administrative court OALJ cannot and will not provide assistance to persons seeking legal advice.